raspberrypi/documentation/technical-faq.md

 It's also easy to copy files to and from Windows devices, rather than sharing folders.
 There is plenty of documentation [here](./remote-access/README.md)

+## Can I attached multiple Pi's together to make a faster computer?

+Well, sort of.
+But not in the way you might want to do it.
+You cannot simply make a better computer, to play games faster for example,  by bolting together smaller ones.
+However, you can network computers together to create a clustered computer, but you do need to modify your software to work in this distributed fashion.
+It's a bit too complicated to go in to here, but try this page on Wikipedia, and the ones referenced from it, for more information.
+[Computer clusters](https://en.wikipedia.org/wiki/Computer_cluster).
+There are also some Raspberry Pi clusters, [here's one example](https://www.pidramble.com/).